carcasonne/Shamir-Secret-Sharing/README.md

 ```

 We have written the classes Polynomial, Point and an extension method for the BigInteger class which can be found in the Utilities project.

+## Different .NET versions

+It is possible to change the targeted version of .NET by modifying ShamirSecretSharing.csproj and Utilities.csproj to target whatever you have installed.
+Though please note we have only tested the program on .NET 8.0.